keenanhye/keenanhye.github.io/_posts/2015-06-01-Co-op-Bose-Corporation.md

 ---

-During my time at Bose, I was fortunate to be working on an independent feasibility study on an adaptive equalization algorithm.
+During my time at Bose, I was fortunate to be working on an independent feasibility study for an adaptive equalization algorithm.

 The algorithm would, in essence, compensate for measured abnormalities in a given listening room via output filtering.
 I was tasked with creating the algorithm and then testing it to see if such a system was feasible with limited involvement from the user.